v-osazemeu/forex_factory_calendar_news_scraper/README.md

 If you don't have the Chrome WebDriver installed, the script will attempt to install it using webdriver_manager.
 However, it's recommended to install it manually for better control.

 ## Running the Scraper:
-The scraper supports multiple usage modes for flexible data collection:
+The scraper supports multiple usage modes for flexible data collection and includes robust retry mechanisms for improved reliability:

 ### Default Behavior (Current Month)
 Execute the scraper without any arguments to scrape the current month: